 Sepsis is a life-threatening reaction to an infection.
 It happens when the immune system overreacts to an infection and starts to damage the body’s tissues and organs.

 The aim of this research study is to compare the two different ways to treat sepsis, in the early phase of treatment immediately after your patient arrived in hospital.
-The standard approach is to give a salt solution fluid through a drip in their arm to start with, then later adding in a medication that increases the blood flow to their vital organs (a vasopressor mediation called norepinephrine) if required.
+The standard approach is to give a salt solution fluid through a drip in their arm to start with, then later adding in a medication that increases the blood flow to their vital organs (a vasopressor medication called norepinephrine) if required.
 The alternative approach is to start the vasopressor medication immediately if needed, and then later add in extra salt solution fluid via a drip if required.
 Vasopressors work by increasing the blood pressure which allows a better blood flow to their internal organs.
 We plan to see which approach is better and to see if they have a role in improving a patient’s recovery time, reducing complications, the length of time they stay in hospital and longer term poor health.

 Based on research that has already been done, we believe treating patients with vasopressors when they arrive in the Emergency Department, may have potential advantages over the standard fluids used today.
 However, the evidence is not clear and that is why we are doing this research.